- Tablet: 2.5 mg, 5 mg, 7.5 mg, 10 mg, 15 mg, 20 mg

 Use a calendar, pillbox, alarm clock, or cell phone alert to help you remember to take your medication.
 You may also ask a family member a friend to remind you or check in with you to be sure you are taking your medication.

 The long-acting injection form of olanzapine is administered every 2 to 4 weeks.
-Your healthcare provider will administer these injections and keep you in a setting where you can be observed for at least 3 hours after each injection.
+It should be administered by your health care professional through an injection into your buttocks area.
+A health care professional will keep you in a setting where you can be observed for at least 3 hours after each injection

 Avoid drinking alcohol or using illegal drugs while you are taking olanzapine.
 They may decrease the benefits (e.g. worsen your confusion) and increase adverse effects (e.g. sedation) of the medication.